fiveorbs/wire/docs/index.md

 ## How to create objects

-To create an object without knowing its classes constructor arguments, simply instantiate a [`Creator`](creator.md) instance and pass the fully qualified class name to its resolver method:
+To create an object without knowing its classes constructor arguments, simply create a [`Creator`](creator.md) instance and pass the fully qualified class name to its resolver method:

 ```
 --8<-- "basic-usage-creator.php:7:8"